CTFfactory/OpenVPN-admin/README.md

 **mkclient.py -r client-remove.txt** <br />
 You can create your own text file (client-remove.txt is the default)<br />

+## Credit
-Credit to angristan, installer is a modified version of angristan openvpn-install<br />
+Credit to angristan and Nyr, installer is a modified version of angristan openvpn-install<br />